-Once the object has been recognized on the lowest level of the image pyramid, its position, rotation, and scale are extracted to a resolution better than the discretization of the search space by fitting a second order polynomial (in the four pose variables) to the similarity measure values in a $3 \times 3 \times 3 \times 3$ neighborhood around the maximum score.
+Once the object has been recognized on the lowest level of the image pyramid, its position, rotation, and scale are extracted to a resolution better than the discretization of the search space by fitting a second order polynomial (in the four pose variables horizontal translation, vertical translation, rotation, and scale) to the similarity measure values in a $3 \times 3 \times 3 \times 3$ neighborhood around the maximum score.

-2.5.
-Modified Hough Transform
+2.6 Modified Hough Transform

-One weakness of the Generalized Hough Transform (GHT) [1] algorithm is the - in general - huge parameter space.
+One weakness of the Generalized Hough Transform (GHT) [Ballard, 1981] algorithm is the - in general - huge parameter space.
 This requires large amounts of memory to store the accumulator array as well as high computational costs in the online phase caused by the initialization of the array, the incrementation, and the search for maxima after the incrementation step.
 In this section we introduce our novel approach which is able to recognize objects under translation and rotation: A hierarchical search strategy in combination with an effective limitation of the search space is introduced.
-Further details can be found in [13], [14], and [15].
+Further details can be found in [Ulrich, 2001], [Ulrich et al., 2001a], and [Ulrich et al., 2001b].